sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/week06_cpp.md

 7. Static methods.
 Which are functions we decided to put inside the class because they are related.
 Static methods are not bound to objects, which means:
    * No `this` pointer is accessible inside a static method.
    * The class name acts as a `namespace` for static methods.
 For example, calling a static method `fromStream` inside `DNA` class can be done via `DNA::fromStream`.
+8. `private` and `public` scope qualifiers.
+This is very important feature to employ as it helps to avoid abusing the objects from outside the class functions.